Tok-ra/dvz_wmac/readme.md

 > Initial thoughts were to use Intera's water content data to re-select pseduo-wells and conduct SGSIM simultion.
 > However, we still use Ju-Yi's data to redo the SGSIM for following three reasons:
-> 1. Intera's data is for WMAC only, Ju-Yi's data include some AX wells which is valueable for generating variogram in long distance.
+> 1. Intera's data is for WMAC only, Ju-Yi's data includes some AX wells which is valueable for generating variogram in long distance.
 > 2. Intera use same 124 boreholes for WMAC as Ju-YI.
-> 3. The model domain has a complex history of rotation and shifting, I didn't find the explicit correct parameters for these transformes
+> 3. The model domain has a complex history of rotation and shifting, I didn't find the explicit correct parameters for these transformes.
 >    Thus it is possbile to create some addtional errors if we re-select the raw data from scratch.

 Dimention for the new SGSIM simulations